Tamihere's plan to dump fuel tax 'pure fantasy' without Government approval

-• Tonight at 7pm on nzherald.co.nz, Newstalk ZB and on iHeartRadio we will have a live Auckland mayoral debate between Phil Goff and John Tamihere hosted by Heather du Plessis-Allan.
+• Tonight at 7pm on nzherald.co.nz and iHeartRadio we will have a live Auckland mayoral debate between Phil Goff and John Tamihere hosted by Heather du Plessis-Allan.
 What do you want to ask the candidates?
 Send your questions to mayoraldebate@nzme.co.nz

 An announcement by Auckland mayoral candidate John Tamihere that he would dump the regional fuel tax if elected could not be actioned without Government approval.